slowernews/wisdom-tldr/README.md

 people pick what is familiar. people are influenced without us realizing. working class want to feel the same as others. white collar want to feel different from others.

+decisions are tainted by the emotional investments you accumulate, and the more you invest in something the harder it becomes to abandon it.
 -->

 HOWEVER, too many decisions will drain you.
 Attention is the most limited resource.

-> *'Reduce decision making on small tasks to a minimum and do it quickly and in bulk: what to wear, what to eat, etc.'*timi
+> *'Reduce decision making on small tasks to a minimum and do it quickly and in bulk: what to wear, what to eat, etc.'*